Skip to main content

 --activate remote_policy_controller

-(Deactivate whichever standby instance is active — standby_controller_a or standby_controller_b.)
+(Deactivate whichever standby instance is active — standby_controller_a, _b, or _y.
+You can also enter REMOTE directly from any other mode.)

 remote_policy_controller (humanoid_control/RemotePolicyController) is the System 1/2 external-command ingress: it immediately starts looking for MITCommand on /remote_policy_controller/command.
 Without a publisher it'll trip its stale-command policy (passive by default → a damped hold: zero stiffness, high damping like DAMPING, holding live position) within 100 ms. To use this for real, start a non-real-time MITCommand source first — gravity compensation (Lite-Gravity-Compensation) today, VLA / manipulation later.
 This controller is not fed by any learned policy; learned policies run in-process in rl_policy_controller.